Water resources management in Mexico: Water resources management by sector

 Total water withdrawals for consumptive use are 78 BCM/year.
 The largest consumptive water user is agriculture (78%), followed by domestic use (17%) and industry (5%).
 There are no estimates on the Minimum Environmental Flow Requirements in Mexico.
 Environmental demand thus is de facto absent from the official water balances in Mexico.

 Overall, only 18% of water resources in Mexico are withdrawn for consumptive use.
 However, there is water stress in several regions of the country.
-The highest pressure on water resources is encountered around Mexico City (120% of resources), in Baja California (86% of resources) and in Sonora in the Northeast (79% of resources).
+The highest pressure on water resources is encountered around Mexico City (120% of resources), in Baja California (86% of resources) and in Sonora in the Northwest (79% of resources).

 CNA has defined 653 "aquifers" out of which 104 were categorized as overexploited in 2005.
 Total groundwater use was 27.5 BCM/year, while recharge is estimated at 77BCM/year.
 Out of the country's 13 administrative hydrological regions, in 4 regions abstraction exceeds recharge: Baja California, Northeast, North-Center and the Valley of Mexico.